rsagroup/rsatoolbox/docs/source/model_fitting.rst

 Unconstrained optimization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 The function ``rsatoolbox.fitter.fit_optimize`` uses a general purpose optimization method.
 It simply maximizes the criterion using either positive or negative ``theta`` weights.

-TO ADD: STUFF ABOUT FITTING OF RANK-BASED CRITERIA.

 Non-negative optimization
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 The function ``rsatoolbox.fitter.fit_optimize_positive`` maximizes the fit, but constraints the parameter values to be non-negative.
-This is the most appropriate
+This is the most appropriate fitting method for weighting RDMs, because weighting features in an underlying representation can only add to the distances between points not subtract from them.

 Regression-based methods
 ^^^^^^^^^^^^^^^^^^^^^^^^
-The ``rsatoolbox.fitter.fit_regress`` which employs linear algebra analytic solutions.

-TO ADD: INFORMATION ABOUT NON-NEGATIVE REGRESSION - DOES NOT SEEM TO WORK.

-Fitting this type of model generally works better with continuous RDM comparison measures than with the rank correlations.
+For correlation and cosine distances and weighted models,  ``rsatoolbox.fitter.fit_regress`` provides more reliable and faster solutions based on linear algebra.
+Being specialized this method works only for the 'cosine', 'corr', 'cosine_cov' and 'corr_cov' comparison methods.

+Analogously, ``rsatoolbox.fitter.fit_regress_nn`` provides a method for non-negative fits of such models.

 Calling the fitting function directly